Paint Project with Behr | Craft Room Organization

 Now thats what I call a good service, items arriving right at your door!

 Having dedicated containers really helped bring some great storage to the pantry but also made it look more appealing.
+This clear jar set was the perfect set of containers for this pantry.

 If you notice a common theme, you probably can tell that I went heavy on the rose gold!
 I knew it would couple well with the blue and I was absolutely right.
 The rose gold accents on the glass jars and the bread logo just tied everything together.